paul-armstrong-dev/technology_notes/README.md

 ##### 1. Python
 - **Style Guide**:
     - These are some more general notes in python
-  -   Written for and while working at RTL, but tried to keep it as generic as possible and more around best practises and useful packages
+  -   Written for and while working  but tried to keep it as generic as possible and more around best practises and useful packages
 ##### 2. Docker